 What’s included:

-- 3.5 liter cooking pot with a vented lid
+• 3.5 liter stainless cooking pot with a vented lid

-- A sponge securing cord to stack the kit.
+• A sponge securing cord to stack the set.

-This Stanley Camp Cook Set for 4 contains nearly everything you need for your camping experience.
-On many of my camping trips, two things I always forget are included in this kit: a serving spoon and sporks.
-This kit is designed with usefulness in mind.
+This Stanley campfire cooking kit for 4 has almost everything you need from your kitchen but camping.
+On many of my camping trips, I always forget two things that are included in this kit: a serving spoon and sporks.
+This set is designed with usefulness in mind.
 For example, instead of packing both forks and spoons, you get sporks!

-I also like that this kit is designed to be stacked and stored neatly and securely using the bungee cord.
-This campfire cooking kit comes complete with plates, bowls, and even a dish rack to keep the dishes dry after a quick wash.
+I also like that it is designed to be stacked and stored neatly and securely using the bungee cord.
+This set comes complete with plates, bowls, and even a dish rack to keep the dishes dry after a quick wash.

 Pros

-- Super useful—the strong instructions are engraved on the pot’s lid, so you don’t have to remember how to put 21 pieces in a 3.5-liter pot.
+• Super useful cook set—the strong instructions are engraved on the pot’s lid, so you don’t have to remember how to put 21 pieces in a 3.5-liter pot.

 Cons

-GSI Outdoors has been making campfire cooking equipment since 1985.
-They know how to make good and reliable campfire cooking tools and cooking gear.
-The GSI camping cook set does not include sporks and spoons as the Stanley does, but this brand makes these kits sort of modular.
-That is, you can begin with the basic camping cookware and gradually add more accessories.
+GSI Outdoors has been making campfire equipment since 1985.
+They know how to make good and reliable campfire tools and cooking gear.
+The GSI camping cook set does not include sporks and spoons as the Stanley does, but this brand makes these campfire cooking kits sort of modular.
+That is, you can start with the most basic camping cookware and add more pieces as you go.

 This set is more for those who like to make soups and stews, and I prefer their pots over other brands because of the handles.
 It is easy to grab the foldable handle, grab a pot, and dump hot water through the lid’s holes.